-How We Modernized the Brand Without Starting Over
+How We Modernized the Visual Identity Without Starting Over

 The CSI rebrand started with a deceptively simple prompt: “change the logo without changing the logo.”
-In reality, it was a thoughtful balancing act between modernizing a nearly 60-year-old brand and preserving the equity our customers already trusted.
-The goal was not reinvention for reinvention’s sake.
-It was evolution.
-We needed a visual identity and messaging framework that felt more confident, more current, and more usable, without signaling disruption to a company that prides itself on stability and long-term partnerships.
+Easy, right?
+In reality, it was a careful balancing act.
+We were modernizing a nearly 60-year-old brand while protecting the trust and recognition our customers had built over decades.
+The goal was to create a visual identity and messaging framework that felt more confident, more current, and easier to use, without signaling disruption to a company known for stability and long-term partnerships.

 The Process

-The final solution was a refined system rather than a radical change.
-The updated full-color logo is bolder, brighter, and more modern, immediately improving visibility and digital performance.
-At the same time, the one-color logo remained largely intact, allowing us to be financially responsible while still achieving a meaningful update.
-A subtle nod to a previous iteration of the logo was intentionally woven in, reinforcing continuity and honoring the brand’s history rather than erasing it.
+The final solution wasn’t a dramatic overhaul.
+It was a smarter system.
+The full-color logo became bolder, brighter, and more modern, instantly improving clarity and digital performance.
+At the same time, the one-color logo stayed intact, which allowed us to be responsible with budget while still making a meaningful change.
+We even tucked in a subtle throwback to a previous version of the logo, a quiet way of honoring the brand’s history instead of wiping the slate clean.

 Equipping the Masses

-An important part of bringing the new brand to life was making it accessible across the entire organization.
-To do that, we built a centralized brand toolbox that gives teams company-wide access to the resources they need to show up consistently and confidently.
-This included corporate PowerPoint templates, a custom-built email signature generator, social media graphics, brand guidelines, and additional self-service assets.
-The goal was not just to define the brand, but to operationalize it, removing friction, reducing off-brand executions, and empowering teams to use the brand correctly without needing to ask for help every time.
+Of course, a brand refresh only works if people can actually use it.
+So a big part of this effort was making the brand accessible across the entire organization.
+We built a centralized brand toolbox that gives teams easy access to the resources they need to show up consistently and confidently.
+That included corporate PowerPoint templates, a custom-built email signature generator, social graphics, brand guidelines, and a growing library of self-service assets.

 This rebrand was a true labor of love and a deeply collaborative effort.
-Seeing it come to life in the real world, from digital experiences to physical spaces, has been incredibly rewarding.
-The result is a brand that feels unmistakably CSI, just sharper, more intentional, and better equipped for what’s next.
+The result is a brand that still feels unmistakably CSI, just sharper, more intentional, and better set up for whatever comes next.

 Next